CACI-International/ergo/grease/README.md

 to make output futures from inputs.
 The resolver is provided with interfaces to log, run external commands, schedule concurrent tasks, and persist data.

+All types in this crate that are meant to be (possibly) passed around in the runtime are ABI-stable (using the `abi_stable` crate as a helper to verify this).